nati2007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists environment variables
+Create a script that prints hello user, where user is the current Linux user